The best restaurant managers know this - when a guest is in the house…Nothing Else Matters!

 - Craft each and every part of the cycle of service so you amaze, wow, and deepen the caring guest experience.

 - Train your staff to tell and sell the guest on how they can best enjoy their dining experience.

 - Practice looking at your guests and at a quick glance, determine if they need anything and are they enjoying themselves.

 - Lead by example.
 Inspire and challenge yourself and your team to master the guest experience and enhance the overall cycle of service.

-- At every guest interaction opportunity ensure you are presenting the “next sell.”
-When should they return, why should they return or what’s happening next.
+At every guest, interaction opportunity ensures you are presenting the “next sell.”
+When should they return, why should they return, or what’s happening next.
 Carefully script and craft these interactions so you master the guest experience in the cycle of service.

 Create a unique, memorable, thank you.
 It’s the last interaction with your guests.
 Give them a final warm and caring experience.